bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 Handles are passed between parties and therefore should not contain any private data.

-When user information is passed to the client, the AS needs to make sure that it has the permission to do so.
+When user information is passed to the RC, the AS needs to make sure that it has the permission to do so.

 --- back